Growing Up in the Universe: Part 3: Climbing Mount Improbable

-Dawkins then illustrates the difference between the reproduction of inanimate phenomena, such as fires spread through sparks, with the inter-generational transmission of DNA in living structures.
-The gradual evolutionary adaption of these organisms is demonstrated through the examples of the eye, varieties of wings and protective camouflage.
+Dawkins explains that organisms climb Mount Improbable “through an extremely large number of generations.”
+This works only if there is reproduction with true heredity.
+Dawkins illustrates the difference between the reproduction of inanimate phenomena, such as fires that spread through sparks, with organisms that transmit traits through DNA.
+The gradual evolutionary adaption of these organisms is demonstrated through the examples of the eye, the wing and camouflage.